chrisgrieser/nvim-lsp-endhints/README.md

 ## Usage
 The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading plugin.
-This behavior can be disabled with `autoEnable = false`.
+(This behavior can be disabled with `autoEnable = false`.)

+All regular inlay hint functions like `vim.lsp.inlay_hint.enable()` work the same as before.
+Use those as described in the Neovim documentation to enable/disable/toggle hints.

 ## Background
 - [The LSP specification stipulates that inlay hints have a fixed position in